pyta-uoft/website/index.md

 ### E0103 Not in loop {#E0103}

 This error occurs when break and continue keywords are used outside loops.
-If you are getting this error, please check your code carefully.

 ```python
 def add(lst):